censorship-no-archive/ceno2-testbed/README.md

 This test is being run every 6 hours in the testbed and it reports as ``http_reachability_test``.

+#### Visualization

+A very simple one which may help assess global P2P reachability:

+  - Percentage of successful connections over time.

+The following variation may help discern the impact of NAT:

+  - Percentage of successful connections over time, grouped by destination peer behind NAT/not behind NAT.

+The following variation may help assess the effect of peer age on reachability:

+  - Percentage of successful connections over time, grouped by age of destination peer.

+More sophisticated variations when many nodes are available:

+  - Percentage of successful connections over time, grouped by source peer AS.
+  - Percentage of successful connections over time, grouped by destination peer AS.

+This visualization may help detect throttling in P2P connections:

+  - Average response time of successful connections over time.

 ### P2P BitTorrent test

 The ``p2p_bittorrent_test`` net test simply invokes a script that runs an